AndrewKreshchenko/ak_timeline/Documentation/extend.md

 # Extend

-I'll delve into more details later on :smile:
+I'll delve into more details later on. :dog:

 ## Table of contents
 - Extend of Fluid templates